pafrank89/AlaskaShrubs/README.md

 buffer against shrubification in northern Alaska.

 # Project Objectives:
-1. Write R code to do a stratified subsampling of stem sections for sectioning, mounting and ring measurement.
+1. Write R code for stratified random subsampling of stem sections for mounting and ring measurement.
 2. Write R code to assess the relationship between measured browser variables and shrub characteristics.
 3. Write R code to analyse dendroecological data